lianruizuo/lianruizuo.github.io/_pages/about.md

 ## NEWS
 ### 2024
+- [11/2024] Nine papers (two first author, one last author) accepted at SPIE: Medical Imaging 2025.
+See you in San Diego!
+- [09/2024] I will teach a course ES1400: Intro to Electrical and Computer Engineering as a co-instructor.
+- [08/2024] I gave an invited talk titled [**"Decoding AI's creative mind: An introduction to generative models."**] at VALIANT Summer School 2024.
 - [03/2024] I started my new position as a postdoctoral scholar at Vanderbilt University!
 - [02/2024] My co-authored paper [**"Revisiting registration-based synthesis: A focus on unsupervised MR image synthesis"**](https://arxiv.org/abs/2402.12288) was presented at the deep dive session of SPIE Medical Imaging 2024.
 - [02/2024] I presented [**"Inconsistent MR acquisition in longitudinal volumetric analysis: Impacts and solutions"**](https://github.com/lianruizuo/inconsistent_acquisition/blob/main/README.md) at the 2024 Department of Medicine and Whiting School of Engineering Research Retreat, Johns Hopkins University.